-Construction (Design and Management) Regulations 2015

-Construction (Design and Management) Regulations (Northern Ireland) 2007
+Construction (Design and Management) Regulations 2015 Construction (Design and Management) Regulations (Northern Ireland) 2016

-Information in this Certificate may assist the client, Principal Designer/CDM co-ordinator, designer and contractors to address their obligations under these Regulations.
+Information in this Certificate may assist the client, designer (including Principal Designer) and contractor (including Principal Contractor) to address their obligations under these Regulations.

-See section:

-3 Delivery and site handling (3.2 and 3.3) of this Certificate.
+See section: 3 Delivery and site handling (3.2 and 3.3) of this Certificate.